hojamuhammet/hojamuhammet/README.md

 </p>
 </br>

-<p align="center">As a junior Golang back end developer, I am eager to learn and grow in the world of software development.
+<p align="left">As a junior Golang back end developer, I am eager to learn and grow in the world of software development.
 With a strong foundation in Golang, Python, MySQL, PostgreSQL, and gRPC, I am dedicated to honing my skills and gaining valuable experience in building robust back end solutions.
 I embrace challenges as opportunities for growth, and I am excited to contribute to innovative projects that make a difference.
 Let's collaborate and embark on this coding journey together!"</p>

 </br>
 - 🌱 I’m currently learning **gRPC, RabbitMQ**<br>